Wout Brama: Central Coast Mariners

+Return to Twente

+In the 2018–19 season, Brama returned to Twente, which had been relegated to the Eerste Divisie the previous season.
+Serving as captain, he played regularly and led the team to promotion back to the Eredivisie.
+During the 2019–20 Eredivisie season, Brama remained captain of Twente.
+After the winter break, he was excluded from the squad following a conflict with the club's management.
+However, a group of supporters defended Brama, viewing him as a club icon.

+In both 2020 and 2021, Brama extended his contract with the club for an additional year.
+On April 9, 2023, he marked a milestone by playing his 300th Eredivisie match for Twente.
+A month later, Brama announced through the club website that he would retire from professional football at the end of the 2022–23 season, citing the club's decision to assign him a more marginal role for the upcoming season as a key factor.
+His last professional appearance came on June 11, 2023, during a play-off match for European football against Sparta Rotterdam which ended in a 1–0 victory.

 International career

 Brama represented Netherlands youth side, such as, Netherlands U18, Netherlands U19 and Netherlands U20 He was also called up by the squad since August 2005 for the Olympics qualification campaign.

-In August 2006 Brama was called up to the Netherlands U21 squad.
+In August 2006, Brama was called up to the Netherlands U21 squad.
 He made his Netherlands U21 debut on 15 August 2006, coming on as a second–half substitute, in a 2–2 draw against Germany U21.
 Brama went on to make 10 international caps for the Netherlands U21 side.

 In November 2008, he was called up to the Netherlands B team following its reinstatement for the first time in 20 years.
 He started and played 45 minutes before being substituted on 19 November 2008, which saw Netherlands B team lose 3–0 against Sweden U21.
 Four months later, Brama made another Netherlands B appearance on 27 March 2009, started and played 45 minutes before being substituted, in a 4–0 win over Germany U21.

 In November 2009, Brama was called up to the Netherlands squad for the first time.
 Brama made his debut for the Netherlands on 18 November 2009 friendly match against Paraguay, in a 0–0 draw.
 The day after Twente won the league for the first time, Brama, along with teammate Sander Boschker, were included in the provisional squad of 30 players for the 2010 FIFA World Cup.
 However, Brama was cut from the national team following a decision to cut the provisional squad to 27, and eventually 23.
 Brama went on to earn a total of 3 caps, scoring no goals.
 His final international was on 12 October 2010 Euro qualification match against Sweden.
 After this, Brama was called up by the national team on number of occasions but never played for the side again.